 – Meanwhile in a bowl, add the chunks of vegetables and season with salt, pepper, olive oil and the garlic cloves, thyme, rosemary and bay leaves.
 Mix well.

-– Take out the chicken from the oven and add the vegetables on the same tray.
-Turn the stuffed chicken and add the chicken stock and ½ cup of Brandi on top and put it back to the oven for about 1 hour or until the chicken is cooked (when you pierce the skin and meat of the chicken the juices released should be clear).
+– Take the chicken out of the oven and add the vegetables on the same tray.
+Turn the stuffed chicken, and add the chicken stock and ½ cup of Brandi on top.
+Put it back in the oven for about 1 hour or until the chicken is cooked (when you pierce the skin and meat of the chicken the juices released should be clear).

 – Let it rest and serve with the vegetables.

 Below see the photos of our stuffed chicken.

 Note: When my mother and I were ready to serve the chicken, the family arrived home and I forgot to take the photo of the final dish with the stuffed chicken and vegetables.
 The pic you can see was with roasted butternut squash instead of sweet potatoes and parsnip.
 We finished the whole tray of vegetables that day! 😉